 Students who have a baccalaureate degree in social work from Baylor, as well as students who have earned a baccalaureate degree in social work from another program accredited by the Council on Social Work Education, may apply for admission into the Advanced Standing at Baylor University.
 If admitted, full time students can complete their MSW at Baylor in 11 months, or 35 credit hours of graduate work.
 Candidates for admission into Advanced Standing must complete six hours of preparatory graduate courses, offered during the preceding summer term, with a minimum grade point of B and recommendation of Advanced Standing Seminar faculty in order to be considered for admission into Advanced Standing.
 In addition to the grade point average and faculty recommendation requirement, candidates must be recommended for admission to Advanced Standing by a majority vote of the admissions committee.
-Based upon criteria approved by the faculty and the Associate Dean, the admissions committee may admit qualified applicants into Advanced Standing without requiring enrollment in six hours of preparatory graduate courses.
-In this case, the admitted Advanced Standing student will be required to enroll in six hours of elective credit courses in addition to the 29 hours of the advanced practice, to complete the 35 credit hour graduation requirement.
+Applicants may qualify for a waiver of these preparatory courses if they have completed a BSW degree from Baylor University with at least a 3.0 GPA in social work courses and 2.8 GPA overall and obtain approval of the MSW Admissions Committee.
+Based upon criteria approved the Associate Dean, the admissions committee may admit other qualified applicants into Advanced Standing without requiring enrollment in the six hours of preparatory graduate courses.
+Admitted Advanced Standing students not required to complete the preparatory courses must complete 29 hours of advanced practice courses to meet the graduation requirement.